Nina West

-Nina West is the stage name of Andrew Robert Levitt, an American drag queen, activist, actor, and singer-songwriter based in Columbus, Ohio.
+Andrew Robert Levitt, better known by the stage name Nina West, is an American drag queen, queer activist, actor, and singer-songwriter based in Columbus, Ohio.
 She rose to national prominence with her appearance on the eleventh season of RuPaul's Drag Race, where she placed sixth and won Miss Congeniality.
+In 2024, she competed in season 9 of RuPaul's Drag Race All Stars.
 She was named the Top Local Artist of 2019 by Columbus Underground.
-West has also released three EPs—Drag Is Magic, John Goodman, and The West Christmas Ever, all released in 2019.
+Levitt has also created three EPs—Drag Is Magic, John Goodman, and The West Christmas Ever, which were all released in 2019.